alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 ### Pre-processing

 I processed the data in python.
 I used a loop to open all the folders containing the `.json` files and append the conversations.
 I then extracted all the conversation participants (either a connection and me or a group chat I belong to).
 From this I created the edges of the network and I could weight them by computing the frequency table of the edges.
-For instance if $(Alix, Max)$ appears 5 times, I got `[(Alix, Max), 5]`.
+For instance if (Alix, Max) appears 5 times, I got `[(Alix, Max), 5]`.

 <br/>